jpjones76/SeisIO.jl/docs/src/fileformats.rst

 SEG Y
 =====
-The SEG Y (sometimes SEG-Y) file format was developed by the Society of Exploration Geophysicists (USA).
+The SEG Y (sometimes SEG-Y or SEGY) file format was developed by the Society of Exploration Geophysicists (USA).
 Modified versions of SEG Y are used by PASSCAL, New Mexico Tech, and others.

 An added keyword (``nmt=true``) is required to parse PASSCAL SEG Y trace files.
-The modified file format used by IRIS/PASSCAL/NMT lacks a 3600-byte record header (3200-byte text header + 400-byte file header).
-In addition, PASSCAL SEG Y assumes little endian byte order.
+The modified file format used by IRIS, PASSCAL, and NMT lacks the 3600-byte record header (3200-byte text header + 400-byte file header).
+In addition, unlike standard SEG Y, PASSCAL SEG Y assumes little endian byte order.

 *Caution*: SEG Y trace header fields are not rigidly defined by any central authority.
-As such, there is no guarantee that industry SEG Y files will be readable; this issue is widely known and not endemic to SeisIO.
+As such, there is no guarantee that industry SEG Y files will be readable; this issue is widely known and by no means endemic to SeisIO.
 Proprietary industry files are often problematic because many companies fill the last 60 bytes of the trace header with non-standard fields.

 *Endian: big for standard SEG Y, little for PASSCAL/NMT SEG Y*